-Did you know that the world has nine billion tonnes of plastic?
-This is equivalent to 4 Mount Everests worth of waste – and just 9% is recycled?
+Single-use plastic is one of the most monumental problems of all.
+Did you know that the world has nine billion tons of plastic?
+This is equivalent to 4 Mount Everest worth of waste – and just 9% is recycled?

 Understanding Single-Use Plastics

 Single-use plastic is easy to understand.
 It refers to plastic packaging that cannot be used again and may or may not be recycled depending on the plastic material type, hence its name.

 Here’s a list of some single-use plastic items:

 - Plastic shopping bags